Buooy/Buooy-Scroll-To-Top/README.txt

 = I would post a question, but no one has asked! =

 == Changelog ==

+= 1.1.0 =
+* Added features to allow a change in the scroll to top image

+= 1.0.2 =
+* Fixed bug in 1.0.1

+= 1.0.1 =
+* Updated the elements to be within the wp_footer hook

 = 1.0 =
 * First Upload